Coming to Frisco, Texas, USA from another Country?

 Invitation Letter from National Space Society

-An invitation letter is required before applying for a visa.
+An invitation letter (link pending) is required before applying for a visa.